MantisVision/webUtils/docs/aframe.md

 # RYSKaframe
 This is an attempt to integrate RYSK libraries with a-frame.
-Since A-Frame doesn't use node.js package architecture in the usual way and reliaes on global variable ``AFRAME``, this package had to be composed in the similar manner.
+Since A-Frame doesn't use node.js package architecture in the usual way and relies on global variable ``AFRAME``, this package had to be composed in the similar manner.

 If you intend to use the package together with other node.js packages and install it either through yarn or npm, the package depends on ``@mantisvision/ryskstream``, ``@mantisvision/ryskurl`` and ``aframe`` packages.
 Bear in mind that